madmachineio/MadDrivers/README.md

 At first, you could try demo projects in the folder [Examples](https://github.com/madmachineio/MadDrivers/tree/main/Examples).

-In the Examples folder, you can find folders for different devices.
+In the Examples folder, there are folders for different devices.
 Each folder may have one or several projects to help you get started with each device.

 ```
 ├── Examples